ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/iBeacon.md

 The iBeacon class builds an advertising payload mimicking an iBeacon and assigns it to a given BLE interface.

-<span class="warnings"> **Warning:** If you are interested in manufacturing iBeacons, you must obtain a license from Apple.
+<span class="warnings"> **Warning:** To manufacture iBeacons, you must obtain a license from Apple.
 For more information, please see [Apple's website](https://developer.apple.com/ibeacon/).
 The licence also grants access to the iBeacon's technical specification.</span>

 ### iBeacon class reference